aakshjn/AutoVAMOT/Readme.md

 Scripts to run batch/single simulations in Cadence-Spectre by defining the parameter values in MATLAB.
 This can be done in real time for optimizationn and variability analysis of circuit designs.
 Read more: A. Chordia and J. N. Tripathi, "An Automated Framework for Variability Analysis for Integrated Circuits Using Metaheuristics," in IEEE Transactions on Signal and Power Integrity, vol. 1, pp. 104-111, 2022, doi: 10.1109/TSIPI.2022.3202150.

 ## Requirements:
-1. Sprectre and MATLAB on the same machine.
+1. Spectre and MATLAB on the same machine.
 2. Linux Screen: https://linuxize.com/post/how-to-use-linux-screen/

 ## How to use: